buldosik/kompilator/README.md

 - `procedure_table.py` – memory and output code management,
 - `code_generator.py` – generation of the output assembly code from the syntax tree.

 The `examples*` directories contain some examples that allow to test the output code.
-Most of them were written by <a href="https://www.cs.pwr.edu.pl/gebala">Maciej Gębala</a>.
+Most of them were written by <a href="https://www.cs.pwr.edu.pl/gebala">Maciej Gębala</a> and <a href="https://cs.pwr.edu.pl/slowik/"> Marcin Słowik</a>.
 They can be conveniently run with
 ```bash
 ./run_programs.sh
 ```